Papa Bear Awards 2012

 Q: Do I have to read everything before casting my vote?

 A: In order to make a fair and well–considered decision, it is certainly advisable to have read everything in a category before deciding on your vote in that category.
-Or at the very least get a feeling for every story in that category.

-To understand a crossover, you have to be acquainted with another TV-show, movie, book etc. in order to even begin to comprehend the story.
+And to understand a crossover, you have to be acquainted with another TV-show, movie, book etc. in order to even begin to comprehend the story.

-Therefore, we do not consider stories from these three genres suitable to perhaps end up being “the best Hogan's Heroes story that every HHfan should read”, no matter how good they are.
+Therefore, we do not consider stories from these genres suitable to perhaps end up being “the best Hogan's Heroes story that every HHfan should read”, no matter how good they are.

 Q: I would like to help with the PBA organization.
 Is there anything I can do?